 System water audits and water loss programs are effective methods of accounting for all water usage by a utility within its service area.
 The structured approach of a water audit allows a utility to reliably track water uses and provide the information to address unnecessary water and revenue losses.
 The resulting information from a water audit will be valuable in setting performance indicators and in setting goals and priorities for cost-effectively reducing water losses.
 By adopting this best management practice, a utility will be implementing a more frequent implementation of water auditing and loss reduction techniques than required by HB 3338.
-A more detailed description of this best management practice is available in TWDB Report 362, Water Conservation Best Management Practices Guide, and in the TWDB Water Loss Manual.
+A more detailed description of this best management practices Guide, and in the TWDB Water Loss Manual.
 The reliability of this water savings is contingent on the aggressive implementation of this BMP and the public's willingness to do their part.
 The community should also look towards conservation measures thru public information and thru progressive water rate increases.